 WARNING!
-Engine Exhaust, some of its constituents, and certain vehicle components contain or emit chemicals known to State of California to cause cancer and birth defects or other reproductive harm.
+Engine Exhaust, some of its constituents and certain vehicle components contain or emit chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.

 WARNING!
-Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
+Battery posts, terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
 Wash hands after handling.

 DANGER!
 This machine was built to be operated according to the safe operation practices in this manual.
 As with any type of power equipment, carelessness or error on the part of the operator can result in serious injury.
-This machine is capable of amputating fingers, hands, toes and feet.
+This machine is capable of amputating hands and feet and throwing debris.
 Failure to observe the following safety instructions could result in serious injury or death.